The UK Government is changing how we vote. From May 2023, you will need to show photo ID when you vote at a polling station.

 Date published: 24th June 2020

 North Norfolk District Council can confirm that following consultation with Holt Town Council and the Love Holt (Chamber of Trade), it is offering two hours’ free parking at two car parks in Holt.
-This is a bid to help support the town’s high street shops and businesses to recover both from the effects of COVID-19 and the fire which destroyed Budgens supermarket at the weekend.
+This is a bid to help support the town’s high street shops and businesses to recover both from the effects of COVID-19 and the fire which destroyed Budgens supermarket over the weekend.

 Parking at the council-owned Albert Street and Station Yard Car Parks will be free for the first two hours, with immediate effect through until the end of July.